-The first stage to recovery is admittance.
-One alcoholic tells his story of alcoholism and the eventual recognition that he had a problem with drinking.
+An alcoholic tells his story and the eventual recognition that he had a problem with drink.

 A blackout is when the next morning a drinker can't remember what he did or said, or where he was the previous night.

-O'Donoghue speaks to a reformed alcoholic prepared to face the reality of his problem.
-As a social drinker, he averaged a bottle of Scotch a day and didn't think that was excessive.
+A reformed alcoholic describes how he prepared to face the reality of his problem.
+As a social drinker, he averaged a bottle of Scotch a day and did not think that was excessive.
 Then there came a time when he had to have a drink first thing in the morning and continue all day.

 When I became an alcoholic, I don't know how much I consumed really.

-He also comments that there is a greater awareness of alcoholism nowadays than in times gone by, a factor which helps alcoholics and those around them to recognise when an addiction problem exists.
+He believes there is a greater awareness of alcoholism nowadays than in times gone by, a factor which helps alcoholics and those around them to recognise when an addiction problem exists.

 A 'Sixty Five' first broadcast on 27 May 1965.
 The reporter is John O'Donoghue.

 'Sixty Five' was RTÉ's main current affairs programme covering domestic and international stories.